You can create applications for Liferay DXP as Java EE-style Web Application

 Liferay provides a way for these WAR-styled plugins to be deployed and treated like OSGi modules by Liferay’s OSGi runtime.
 They can be converted to WABs.

-Liferay DXP 7.0 supports the OSGi Web Application Bundle (WAB) standard for
+Liferay DXP supports the OSGi Web Application Bundle (WAB) standard for deployment

-deployment of Java EE style WARs.
-Simply put, a WAB is an archive that has a WAR
+of Java EE style WARs.
+Simply put, a WAB is an archive that has a WAR layout and

 META-INF/MANIFEST.MF file with the

-OSGi directive.
+directive.
 A WAB is an OSGi bundle.
-Although the source of the project has
+Although the project source has a WAR

 Liferay only supports the use of WABs that have been auto-generated by the WAB Generator.
-The WAB Generator transforms a general WAR-style plugin into a WAB during its deployment process.
+The WAB Generator transforms a traditional WAR-style plugin into a WAB during deployment.
 So what exactly does the WAB Generator do to a WAR file to transform it into a WAB?

-The WAB Generator detects packages referenced in a plugin WAR’s JSPs, descriptor
+The WAB Generator detects packages referenced in the plugin WAR’s JSPs,

 liferay-hook.xml.
 The WAB Generator verifies